taarskog/crm-powerbi-viewer/README.md

 **Installation**

-1. Download the latest managed release and import it into your Dynamics CRM instance
+1. Download the latest managed release and import it into your Dynamics CRM instance.
 1. Create an application in Azure AD and:
   1. Give it permission to the *Power BI Service*.
 Give at least: